Pulmonary hypertension

 What you can do in the meantime

-It's never too late to make healthy lifestyle changes, such as quitting smoking, reducing salt and eating a healthy diet.
+It's never too late to make healthy lifestyle changes.
+Do not smoke, eat less salt, and choose nutritious foods.
 These changes may help prevent pulmonary hypertension from getting worse.